 Basset Fauve de Bretagne

 Also known as the Fawn Brittany Bassett, this breed is also part of the AKC Foundation Stock Service.
-They stand at a height up to 15.5 inches and weigh up to 35 pounds.
+They stand at the height of up to 15.5 inches and weigh up to 35 pounds.

 Being a small breed, they make a fantastic companion as they are very friendly and lively.
 They do, however, require excellent training as a puppy to become cooperative.

-One of the most iconic dogs on the list, the Basset Hound was bred for hunting hare, and have a very keen sense of smell.
-They are small hounds, with a height up to 15 inches, but can weigh up to 65 pounds.
+One of the most iconic dogs on the list, the Basset Hound was bred for hunting hare and have a very keen sense of smell.
+They are small hounds, with a height of up to 15 inches, but can weigh up to 65 pounds.

-Basset hounds are entrenched in popular culture, from the iconic character of droopy, through to the comic strip of Fred Basset and the logo for Hush Puppies.
+Basset hounds are entrenched in popular culture, from Droopy’s iconic character to the comic strip of Fred Basset and Hush Puppies’ logo.